 - Additionally, the Foundation is working to identify two music programs in Vermont that were impacted last week by Hurricane Irene.
 (It takes some time to assess damages and identify needs; so far, the music programs at all schools contacted have survived unscathed.)

-The Mockingbird grants come from an Emergency Fund created in May 2006, whereby 3% of the Foundation’s gross revenues are designated for music education programs affected by disasters.
+The Mockingbird grants come from an Emergency Fund created in May 2006, whereby 3% of the Foundation’s net proceeds are designated for music education programs affected by disasters.
 “While disaster relief generally is outside our primary mission,” explained Executive Director Ellis Godard, “we can provide some immediate assistance towards restoring music programs.
 And we know that music, and education generally, can help provide the hope and relief which are particularly valuable at times such as this.”

 Though smaller than the Foundation’s competitive grants maximum ($5,000) and far from sufficient to resolve the problems they target, these “emergency grants” are intended to help bring attention to their recipients’ unique needs and to remind potential donors about the importance of music education in the lives of underage disaster victims.
 “The children affected by these disasters need music now more than ever,” added Mockingbird President Marco Walsh.
 “We look forward to students in each of these communities learning and playing music again, as soon as possible.”